Home

 3. Turn on the Bluetooth GPS or plug the USB GPS into the laptop.

-4. Connect the Autostar to the laptop (using a PC-ASTAR or Meade 505 cable).
+4. Connect the handset to the laptop (using a USB-ASTAR or Meade 505 cable).

 5. Run redirect.exe

-9. Turn on the telescope (the Autostar will output an "X").
+9. Turn on the telescope (the handset will output an "X").

-10. Watch the Autostar as it displays the incoming GPS data and wait until it beeps, indicating that the GPS satellite fix has been obtained.
+10. Watch the handset as it displays the incoming GPS data and wait until it beeps, indicating that the GPS satellite fix has been obtained.

 11. Press "Exit" to disconnect and exit from redirect.exe